AdobeDocs/experience-manager-core-components.en/help/archetype/overview.md

 The current version of the archetype has the following requirements:

-* Adobe Experience Manager 6.3.3.0 or higher
+* Adobe Experience Manager 6.3.3.0 or higher (6.4.2 or higher when generating a project with the Angular or React front-end build options) or [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html)
 * Apache Maven (3.3.9 or newer)
 * Adobe Public Maven Repository in your Maven settings.
 See this [Knowledge Base article for details](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html).